INTO George Mason University and the Ángel Cabrera Global Center

 Academic Administration

-• Todd Rose, PhD, Center Director
+• Todd Rose, PhD, Executive Director

-• Steven Harris-Scott, PhD, Associate Director for Faculty Affairs and Strategic Initiatives (Interim)
+• Steven Harris-Scott, PhD, Academic Director

 • James Jones, Associate Director, Advising & Academic Services

-• Benjamin Elwood, Assistant Director for English Language Programs (Interim)
+• Benjamin Elwood, Assistant Director for English Language Programs

-• Christina Brady, Associate Director for Pathway Programs and Global Partnerships (Interim)
+• Christina Brady, Associate Director for Pathway Programs and Global Partnerships

 • Kathy Rossell, Learning Resource Center Coordinator